 Scalability (One of the predominant advantages of Cloud Migration!) and Elasticity are often considered to be the major reason for the rise in the investment and infrastructure.
 In the cloud, the scalability and elasticity help not only in reducing the overall costs but also giving a better performance.
 The term elastic in terms of Cloud is defined as the ability to scale computing resources up and down easily, with minimal friction.
 It helps you avoid provisioning of resources up front for projects with variable consumption rates or short lifetimes.
 Elastic Load Balancing and Auto Scaling can automatically scale your cloud-based resources up to meet unexpected demand and then scale those resources down as demand decreases.

 Cost Optimization is one of the most complex elements of delivering contemporary IT solutions.
-Companies should select a Cloud service provider which has a feature of Pay only what you use, without any up-front, hidden costs and also should not have any long-term commitments.
+Companies should select a Cloud service provider that has a feature of Pay only what you use, without any up-front, hidden costs and also should not have any long-term commitments.
 Cloud has a very distinct advantage in terms of Infrastructure as compared to contemporary infrastructure resources.
-It lets you consume only those amount of resources that you actually need, thus, not limiting you to a set of storage, bandwidth or computing resources.
-The cloud provides the flexibility to strike a right balance so that you get maximum benefit from your resources and get a higher ROI.
+It lets you consume only those amounts of resources that you actually need, thus, not limiting you to a set of storage, bandwidth or computing resources.
+The cloud provides the flexibility to strike the right balance so that you get the maximum benefit from your resources and get a higher ROI.
 You can start through a completely self-service experience online, scale up and down as needed.

 You should be very careful in terms of choosing a Cloud service provider.
 If you have heard a lot of positive things about a particular cloud service provider but the service provider is new to the market and doesn’t have a large client base, then it’s always best to look for service providers who are into the business for a long time and have a good hold in the market.
 You should hold your cloud-computing partner to the same high standards that you would expect from any hardware or software vendor.
 The trust that you place in your cloud-computing vendor will be critical as your organization grows and your customers continue to expect the best experience.

-For leading organizations, having an end-to-end security and end-to-end privacy is vital.
+For leading organizations, having end-to-end security and end-to-end privacy is vital.
 Cloud service providers should follow the best security practices and should provide appropriate security features in those services.
 Detailed documentation on how to use those features should also be provided by the Cloud service provider so that it becomes easier to understand.
 At the end ensuring the confidentiality, integrity, and availability of your company data should be of the utmost importance to the cloud service provider.

 You should check with the cloud service provider that what backup systems they have in place if there is a major failure in their infrastructure?
 How long your data will be stored in the backup storage pace once the data is lost?
 When data in cloud face errors and failures or data are lost for any reason, the time required for data retrieval? and volumes of data which are recoverable, will be effective in cloud performance?